rgdl/decider/README.md

 If all options are equally good, why bother making a decision at all?
 This is where `Decider` comes in.

-Just tell it how many options you're trying to decide between, hit the decide button, and it will randomly choose one for you.z
+Just tell it how many options you're trying to decide between, hit the decide button, and it will randomly choose one for you.

+[NOTES: get compelling examples for the two use cases: decision fatigue OR being on the fence]